-The Livable Centers Initiative program is open for funding to government jurisdictions and non-profit organizations in the 18-county Atlanta Metropolitan Planning Organization (MPO) boundaries (PDF) (includes all of 13 counties and portions of five additional counties).
-Community Choices assistance is open to the 10-county Regional Commission area and to LCI communities within the 18-county MPO area (including those in other Regional Commission jurisdictions).
-To be considered for either award, a jurisdiction must maintain Qualified Local Government (QLG) status or show progress toward reinstating QLG status through the Georgia Department of Community Affairs (DCA).
+The Livable Centers Initiative program is open to government jurisdictions and non-profit organizations in the Atlanta Metropolitan Planning Organization area (includes 13 counties and portions of 5 counties).
+See ARC's Jurisdiction Map.
+Jurisdictions must also be Qualified Local Governments (QLG), or show progress toward reinstating QLG status, through the Georgia Department of Community Affairs (DCA).

-- Organizations receiving LCI funds will be required to contract with ARC and provide assurances of meeting federal contract requirements.
+Organizations receiving LCI funds will be required to contract with ARC and provide assurances of meeting federal contract requirements.
 This includes conducting a fair and open procurement process; therefore, if a consultant completes the funding application on behalf of the sponsor, that firm will not be eligible to compete for or be awarded the LCI contract should the study be selected.
 Additionally, if more than one organization is involved in the LCI study, ARC will contract with one lead organization only.
-Other organizations may serve as partners to the lead organization, but they will not be part of the formal LCI contract.
+Other organizations may serve as partners or sub-grantees to the lead organization, but they will not be part of the formal LCI contract.

-- ARC reserves the right to fund all or a portion of the total study budget, depending on program participation and evaluation of need.
+ARC reserves the right to fund all or a portion of the total study budget, depending on program participation and evaluation of need.
 The study scope of any LCI application may also be adjusted through agreement with the study applicant.
 Agreement on study area boundaries and scope will be reached with ARC staff and local sponsor prior to awarding funds and executing a study contract.